ssaunier/ssaunier.github.io/_posts/2014-04-21-practical-example-of-using-git-in-a-school.markdown

 When we first ran the camp, students kept telling us they wanted a way to know if their code was correct.
 Exercises consisted only of a `README.md`, and solutions were given at the end of the day through live-coding sessions.
 It was a bit caotic.

-How could we automatically check if a student's answer to an exercise was correct??
+How could we automatically check if a student's answer to an exercise was correct?
 Well, it's quite straightforward, let's use <acronym title="Test Driven Development">TDD</acronym>!
 We agreed on an exercise template:

 ```